 Concurrency control (CC) algorithms are important in modern transactional databases, as they enable high performance by executing transactions concurrently while ensuring correctness.
 However, state-of-the-art CC algorithms struggle to perform well across diverse workloads, and most do not consider workload drifts.

-In this paper, we propose CCaaLF (Concurrency Control as a Learnable Function), a novel learned concurrency control algorithm designed to achieve high performance across varying workloads.
+In this paper, we propose NeurCC, a novel learned concurrency control algorithm that achieves high performance across diverse workloads.
 The algorithm is quick to optimize, making it robust against dynamic workloads.
-CCaaLF learns an agent function that captures a large number of design choices from existing CC algorithms.
+It learns a function that captures a large number of design choices from existing CC algorithms.
 The function is implemented as an efficient in-database lookup table that maps database states to concurrency control actions.
-The learning process is based on a combination of Bayesian optimization and a novel graph reduction algorithm, which converges quickly to a function that achieves high transaction throughput.
-We compare CCaaLF against five state-of-the-art CC algorithms and show that our algorithm consistently outperforms them in terms of transaction throughput and optimization time.
+The learning process is based on a combination of Bayesian optimization and a novel graph reduction search algorithm, which converges quickly to a function that achieves high transaction throughput.
+We compare NeurCC against five state-of-the-art CC algorithms and show that it consistently outperforms the baselines both in transaction throughput and in optimization time.